FlowBox/flowbox-dev/README.md

 # Welcome to the FlowBox Project

-To simplify the development of new FlowBox applications or to improve the core libraries of FlowBox we provide several scripts and configuration files.
-You can find those files in the 'flowbox-dev' repository.
+We provide several scripts and config files to simplify the development of new FlowBox applications or to improve the core libraries of FlowBox.

-Ready to start?
+All those files are maintained in the 'flowbox-dev' repository.

+Interested to start coding with FlowBox?

-If yes, then jump to the next section called 'Installation Guide' to prepare your system and follow the instructions of the section 'Fist Application' to build your first application using FlowBox.
+If yes, then jump to the section called 'Installation Guide'.
+This howto helps you to prepare you system to code with FlowBox.
+In Section 'My Fist Application' we discuss how you can build your own FlowBox Application using the FlowBox libs.

 Happy coding and enjoy life!